 For many of today’s most demanding applications, the formation of very fine precision parts with consistent features and very close tolerances has pushed the limits beyond the capabilities of conventional stamping or other metal forming processes.

-In response, manufacturers have turned to chemical etching processes to achieve the very small features, close tolerances and yield consistency that is critical for success in these applications.
-This has made chemical etching a key method for etching stainless steel across many sectors.
+Consequently, manufacturers have turned to chemical etching processes to achieve the very small features, close tolerances and yield consistency that is critical for success in these applications.
+This has made chemical etching a key method for etching stainless steel across many industries.

 Chemically Etching Stainless Steel